 Law at Fitzwilliam College

-Fitzwilliam College has a dynamic Fellowship team, with particular expertise in criminal and social justice issues, including criminal law, employment law, sentencing, human rights, and the penal system.
+Fitzwilliam College has a dynamic Fellowship team, with particular expertise in criminal and social justice issues, including criminal law and procedure, sentencing, human rights, and family law.

 The College also has an active Law Society with excellent links to practitioners and policymakers, and plenty of opportunities for mooting and extra-curricular development.
-In recent years the annual College dinner has been sponsored by Herbert Smith Freehills.
-Additionally previous alumni have set up a fund which permits the College to purchase leading textbooks and to loan them to students free of charge for the duration of the relevant academic year.
+Previous alumni have set up a fund which permits the College to purchase leading textbooks and to loan them to students free of charge for the duration of the relevant academic year.

 Recent cohorts of students have excelled in Law.
-In 2020, five students achieved Firsts in their Part II results, establishing Fitzwilliam at the upper end of Cambridge Colleges.
+In 2020 and again in 2021, five students achieved Firsts in their Part II results, establishing Fitzwilliam at the upper end of Cambridge Colleges.

 Our standard conditional offer for this subject is usually A*AA at A-level or 40-42 points overall and 7, 7, 6 at Higher Level in IB.
 We may modify offers to take account of individual circumstances.